Martin-Holstad/VikingFjord-whitelist-backend/README.md

-# VikingFjord whitelist backend
+# VikingFjord backend

 ![image](https://github.com/user-attachments/assets/08b172b8-029a-4273-ad58-88a738bdb92a)

 ## Description

-Welcome to VikingFjord whitelist backend!
+Welcome to VikingFjord backend!
 This is a simple Express application that leverages the Minecraft server RCON system to whitelist players who provide correct credentials.
 Additionally, it serves an API to the frontend, providing server status, an in-game clock and the Minecraft version.

 [Link to VikingFjord website](https://vikingfjord.netlify.app/)